HARRY WARBURTON TURNER 1899–?

 Theatre of War: Unconfirmed, likely to have been France and Flanders

 Medals Awarded: British War and Victory

-In Wright’s 1920 directory, the Turner family are living on Water Lane.
-Lawrence’s father Richard is a carriage builder and joiner, Harry is a motor engineer and his mother Kate is a stationer.
+In Wright’s 1920 directory, the Turner family were living on Water Lane.
+Lawrence’s father Richard was a carriage builder and joiner, Harry a motor engineer and his mother Kate, a stationer.